Porter Hayden Company

 The plan included an asbestos trust called the Porter Hayden Bodily Injury Trust.
 The company funded this trust with $40 million to pay victims of asbestos exposure.
 The reorganization left the company as an entity that existed solely to deal with asbestos claims.

 If you have a claim against Porter Hayden, you can still file with the active trust.
-Let an experienced lawyer help you make a claim to improve your chances of winning compensation.Get Your FREE Mesothelioma Packet
+Let an experienced asbestos lawyer help you make a claim to improve your chances of a successful claim.

 Page Written by Mary Ellen Ellis

-Mary Ellen Ellis has been the head writer and editor for Mesothelioma.net since 2016.
+Mary Ellen Ellis has been the head writer for Mesothelioma.net since 2016.
 With hundreds of mesothelioma and asbestos articles to her credit, she is one of the most experienced writers on these topics.
 Her degrees and background in science and education help her explain complicated medical topics for a wider audience.
 Mary Ellen takes pride in providing her readers with the critical information they need following a diagnosis of an asbestos-related illness.

 Page Edited by Patient Advocate Dave Foster